 Composer Yie Eun Chun's works have been performed in many venues by such ensembles as Seoul Philharmonic Orchestra, Omaha Symphony, Indiana University Orchestra, Ensemble 2e2m, Ensemble TIMF (Tongyeong International Music Festival), IU New Music Ensemble, the Tanglewood New Fromm Players, Indiana University Symphonic Choir, Breakout Ensemble, USC Recital Choir, Norfolk Contemporary Ensemble, Eastman Sinfonietta, Eastman Choir and the Musica Nova Ensemble.

-She recently got a commission to write a piece for Seoul Philharmonic Orchestra for their contemporary music series called 'Ars Nova', and it was premiered by SPO with conductor Pascal Rophé.
-She was awarded the Georgina Joshi Composition Award at Indiana University, resulting in a commission to write a new work for the Indiana University New Music Ensemble.
-Yie Eun was also selected as one of the winners of the Fresh Ink Symposium, and her piece A Little Puppet Play (for Orchestra) was premiered by the Omaha Symphony directed by composer John Corigliano and conductor Thomas Wilkins.
+She got a commission from Korea National Opera to write the operas "The Red Shoes"(2020) and “Brahms..”(2021) for their 19/20 and 20/21 season.
+Also, Yie Eun wrote a piece for Seoul Philharmonic Orchestra for their contemporary music series called 'Ars Nova', and it was premiered by SPO with conductor Pascal Rophé.
+She was awarded the Georgina Joshi Composition Award at Indiana University, and was also selected as one of the winners of the Fresh Ink Symposium resulting in a premiere by the Omaha Symphony directed by composer John Corigliano and conductor Thomas Wilkins.

 She was a Margaret Lee Crofts Fellow at the Tanglewood Music Center in 2013, and she has also participated in the Yale/Norfolk Summer Music Festival (2012) and the Women in Music Festival (2009).
 Her music has garnered awards and honors including the 2016 ISCM World Music Days (2016), an ASCAP Morton Gould Young Composer Award (2013) the Bernard Rogers Memorial Prize for Composition (2010), and the 30th Chang-ak Composition Competition (2007).